sedflix/FlashKernelTester/syscall_test/syscall_readme.md

 A `test.c` file is provided for the same.
 It invokes the system call and then read the info written in the file and prints it on the console.

-NOTE:
-- All the testing(which includes building the kernel and running `test.c`) has been done using:- https://github.com/geekSiddharth/FlashKernelTester
-- diff generated using `git diff`
-- A patch has been submitted